olakara/JekyllMetro/README.md

 Jekyll Metro is a theme built on top of bootstrap and other freely available libraries.
 Its aimed to provide a fully furnished Jekyll theme for personal sites with blog.

+## Version 1.0 Development

+Head to [development branch](https://github.com/olakara/JekyllMetro/tree/development1.0) for bleeding edge.
+This is current development branch.
+The release is planned for end of April 2015.
+New features include:
+1. Light box feature
+2. Social media share widget

+This release will include lots of code clean up and optimizations in CSS, JS and HTML.

 ## Features

 - Responsive Jekyll theme